rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_environment.rst

 .. versionadded:: 1.1

-If you need to set an environment variable for an action on a remote host, use the ``environment`` keyword.
+You can use the ``environment`` keyword at the play, block, or task level to set an environment variable for an action on a remote host.
 With this keyword, you can set a proxy for a task that does http requests, set the required environment variables for language-specific version managers, and more.

-Variables set with ``environment:`` only affect the context of the specific play or task.
-They do not affect Ansible itself, Ansible configuration settings, or the execution of other plugins, including lookups, filters, and so on.
+When you set an environment variable with ``environment:`` at the play or block level, it is available to all tasks within the play or block that are executed by the same user.
+Environment variables set with ``environment:`` do not affect Ansible itself, Ansible configuration settings, the environment for other users, or the execution of other plugins like lookups and filters.
+Environment variables set with ``environment:`` do not automatically become Ansible facts.

 .. contents::
    :local: